Change Management

 4. Follow the instructions in the Update Dashboard wizard.

-5. At the bottom of the screen, choose Create & Run.
-(Click Close to save the Update without running it.)
+1. At the bottom of the screen, select Create & Run or select Close to save the Global Update without running it.

 Apply the Global Update

 When you run the update, Control Center searches each project to find the dashboard that matches your dashboard template by either ID or name.
-It also shows you projects that don’t have a matching dashboard - either because a match could not be found or the dashboard was not included when the project was originally created.
+It also shows you projects that don’t have a matching dashboard, either because a match wasn’t found or the dashboard wasn’t included when the project was originally created.
 You can add the newly edited dashboard to those projects when you run the update.

 1. Review the dashboards.

-Projects selected for update are sorted as follows:
+Projects selected for updates are sorted as follows:

-• No matching dashboards found: Click Choose Dashboard to select a dashboard to update or to add the dashboard to the project.
+• No matching dashboards found: Select Choose Dashboard to select a dashboard to update or to add the dashboard to the project.

-2. Click Apply to update all the project dashboards.
+2. Select Apply to update all the project dashboards.

 3. Review the results.
 Warning indicators show dashboards with update issues.
 Hover over the warning icon to learn more.